 To manage Live Assist Users and Skills, go to the Users section of the Live Assist Engagement Portal.

-- New users added directly through Live Assist will be automatically deleted on a daily basis.
-Users added in Live Assist may encounter difficulties with the Dynamics SSO and may not be able to handle chats in Dynamics.
+• New users added directly through Live Assist Engagement Portal will be automatically deleted on a daily basis.
+Users added in this way may encounter difficulties with the Dynamics SSO and may not be able to handle chats in Dynamics.

-- While you are technically able to delete users through the Live Assist users list, you should refrain from doing so.
+• While you are technically able to delete users through the Live Assist Engagement Portal users list, you should refrain from doing so.
 Deleting users will break the SSO and their ability to take chats in Dynamics and/or access Live Assist from Dynamics.

 Defining the maximum number of chats per agent